kristiklemm/blog/source/2015-05-02-improve-your-ux-with-user-flows.html.markdown

 ## What Are User Flows

 User flows are simple diagrams that illustrate the steps involved in achieving a goal.
-These flows can be an in-app experience, a cross-application experience or even a cross-devise experience.
+These flows can be an in-app experience, a cross-application experience or even a cross-device experience.

 **In-App User Flow**
-An e-commerce checkout flow is a basic example where a user want's to purchase a product but is required to add their address, billing and payment information before they can complete their purchase.
-You've probably experience this hundreds of times.
+An e-commerce checkout flow is a basic example where a user wants to purchase a product but is required to add their address, billing and payment information before they can complete their purchase.
+You've probably experienced this hundreds of times.

 **Cross-Application User Flow**
 User flows don't have to be designed within your own website or app, it can be part of a larger flow.
 You can create user flows around ad units.
 For example, a banner ad that leads to a landing page where you want to collect email subscriptions.
-This flow would use a third party website, your own website, an email signup for and most likely a confirmation email.
+This flow would use a third party website, your own website, an email signup form and, most likely, a confirmation email.

-**Cross-Devise User Flow**
+**Cross-Device User Flow**
-Sometimes you need users to pick up another devise in order to accomplish their goal.
+Sometimes you need users to pick up another device in order to accomplish their goal.
 These are tricky situations and need be handled with care.
-For example, sometimes an application requires you to confirm you phone number by sending you a text message with a code that you have to confirm.
+For example, sometimes an application requires you to confirm your phone number by sending you a text message with a code that you have to confirm.

 ## How To Design User Flows